Alfred Gwynne Vanderbilt: Personal life

-Wealth and Estate
+Wealth and inheritance

+Inheritance

+Alfred's father Cornelius Vanderbilt II died in September 1899; during the following weeks the terms of Cornelius' will sparked a minor controversy within New York society when it was revealed that Vanderbilt's eldest surviving son, Cornelius Vanderbilt III, had been effectively disinherited, and was to receive a substantially smaller share of his father's estate compared to his siblings.
+In his place Vanderbilt's second surviving son, Alfred Gwynne Vanderbilt, was named as the principal beneficiary under the terms of the will, inheriting over half of their father's $73,000,000 fortune.
+Cornelius Vanderbilt II also bequeathed to Alfred the Gold Congressional Medallion awarded to the founder of the family fortune Cornelius "The Commodore" Vanderbilt I by the United States Congress in 1864—this heirloom had come to symbolise headship of the Vanderbilt family.
+The final version of the will bore the date 18 June 1896, the same date originally intended for the wedding of Cornelius Vanderbilt III to Grace Wilson despite his parents' disapproval of the union.

+As a result of his older brother's dispute with his parents, Alfred's inheritance amounted to approximately $42,000,000.

+Estate

-Following Alfred’s death aboard the RMS Lusitania in 1915, his estate underwent extensive probate proceedings in the Surrogate’s Court of New York.
+Following Alfred's death aboard the RMS Lusitania in 1915, his estate underwent extensive probate proceedings in the Surrogate's Court of New York.
 His widow, Margaret Emerson Vanderbilt, who had already remarried by 1917, made the formal claim on the estate.
 Estimates of its total value vary significantly depending on whether inter vivos gifts, trust funds, and divorce settlements are included.

-A 1917 appraisal filed in the New York County Surrogate’s Court valued the gross estate in the State of New York at $16,769,314 and identified a separate trust fund worth an additional $4,612,086.
+A 1917 appraisal filed in the New York County Surrogate's Court valued the gross estate in the State of New York at $16,769,314 and identified a separate trust fund worth an additional $4,612,086.
 After the payment of debts, funeral expenses, and administrative costs, the net value of the estate within New York was calculated at $15,594,836.32.
 These figures may not have reflected additional holdings located in other states or abroad.
 Contemporary newspaper reports noted that the largest individual bequest in New York—valued at $5,100,930—went to his widow Margaret.

-Historian Edwin P. Hoyt, writing in 1962, estimated that the total value of Alfred’s worldwide estate approached $26,375,000.
-However, this estimate does not include two large financial transfers that occurred during Alfred’s lifetime:
+Historian Edwin P. Hoyt, writing in 1962, estimated that the total value of Alfred's worldwide estate following his death was approximately $26,375,000, whilst also noting two large financial transfers that occurred during Alfred's lifetime: